crypt096/JSONPlaceholder_App/README.md

 # JSONPlaceholder_App

-This is application written by using HTML,CSS,Vanilla Javascript and JQuery and it's purpose is to manipulate with JSONPlaceholder's objects (http://jsonplaceholder.typicode.com/)
+This is application purpose is to manipulate with JSONPlaceholder's objects (http://jsonplaceholder.typicode.com/) Techonologies used:

+HTML5
+CSS3
+JavaScript(VanillaJS,jQuery)
+Build tools (Webpack)
+Node
+npm
 ___________________________________________________________________________